mlabs-haskell/lambda-buffers/docs/rust.md

 autogen/build.json
 ```

-As we can see the `autogen` directory has been created that contains the generated Haskell modules.
+As we can see the `autogen` directory has been created that contains the generated Rust modules.
-Note the `autogen/build.json` file as it contains all the necessary Hackage dependencies the generated module needs in order to be properly compiled by GHC.
+Note the `autogen/build.json` file as it contains all the necessary Cargo dependencies the generated module needs in order to be properly compiled by Rust.

-The outputted Haskell module in `autogen/document.rs`:
+The outputted Rust module in `autogen/document.rs`:

 ```rust
 #![no_implicit_prelude]